Why This Matters

 European Monetary System (EMS)

-• Stepping stone to monetary union—the EMS tested whether European economies could maintain stable exchange rates, preparing the institutional and political ground for the Euro
+- Stepping stone to monetary union: The EMS tested whether European economies could maintain stable exchange rates over time, building the institutional experience and political trust needed to eventually adopt a single currency.

 Euro and the Eurozone

-Compare: EMS vs. Eurozone—the EMS allowed exchange rate adjustments within bands, while the Euro eliminates this option entirely.
-The 2010s European debt crisis illustrated what happens when countries facing asymmetric shocks cannot devalue: they must undergo painful internal devaluation through austerity.
+Compare: EMS vs. Eurozone: the EMS allowed exchange rate adjustments within bands, while the euro eliminates this option entirely.
+The 2010s debt crisis illustrated what happens when countries facing asymmetric shocks cannot devalue.

 International Monetary Institutions and Instruments

-Global institutions provide the governance framework and emergency resources that allow international monetary systems to function.
+Global institutions provide the governance framework and emergency resources that keep international monetary systems functioning.
 These organizations exist because purely market-based systems can experience coordination failures and liquidity crises that harm all participants.

 International Monetary Fund (IMF)

-• Surveillance function monitors global economic conditions and member country policies, providing early warning of potential crises
+- Surveillance function: The IMF monitors global economic conditions and reviews member country policies, providing early warning of potential crises and policy recommendations.

 Special Drawing Rights (SDRs)

-Compare: IMF Loans vs. SDRs—IMF loans come with conditions and must be repaid, while SDR allocations are unconditional and permanent additions to reserves.
-SDRs provide liquidity without the political tensions of conditionality, but in smaller amounts.
+Compare: IMF Loans vs. SDRs: IMF loans come with conditions and must be repaid, while SDR allocations are unconditional and represent permanent additions to a country's reserves.
+SDRs provide liquidity without the political tensions of conditionality, but in much smaller amounts than typical IMF lending programs.

 Quick Reference Table